Skip to main content

 Sharp and to the Point

-Launched Awarded Completed
+Launched Awarded Completed Business Growth Scheme

-The aim of this Challenge is to develop a device that enables injections in mice without losing material to dead space, allows needles to be changed quickly and safely between animals to ensure sharpness and sterility, and which prevents cross-contamination between animals.
+The aim of this Challenge was to develop a device that enables injections in mice without losing material to dead space, allows needles to be changed quickly and safely between animals to ensure sharpness and sterility, and which prevents cross-contamination between animals.
 This must be competitively priced to facilitate broad uptake across the bioscience sector.

 CRACK IT Challenge webinar: A precise, low dead space needle with improved animal welfare